 Second-hand camping and mountaineering equipment used by other trekkers and climbers on Himalayan expeditions are often available for sale or rent in Kathmandu, Pokhara, Namche Bazaar, and waypoints along popular routes.
 You may even find new gear that went unused on expeditions.
 The road forming the southern border of Thamel in Kathmandu has shops with expedition kit, and do not be surprised if the owner of the shop with whom you are bargaining is a prolific climber.

 Hiking Nepal’s steep terrain can cause a swift buildup of body heat, especially carrying a loaded pack up a sun-drenched hill.
 Conversely, in high altitude areas, the temperature will drop rapidly, especially in the shade of the mighty Himalaya, when the sun has set or is behind the clouds, and moil so if your clothes are wet and cold from sweat.
-It is important to have the ability to remove or add items to adjust quickly to conditions.
+It is essential to have the ability to remove or add items to adjust quickly to conditions.
 Clothes made of an all-cotton material, though comfortable, are not the best choice as cotton absorbs and holds moisture.
 The first layer of clothing should keep you dry by wicking moisture away from the skin to the next layer.
 There are many brand specialties in this area.
 Long thermal underwear is necessary at higher altitudes, especially during the winter months.
-Thermals made of polypropylene, a petroleum-based synthetic, might be a good inner layer, although it has a reputation for quickly becoming foul-smelling.
+Thermals made of polypropylene, a petroleum-based synthetic, might be a functional inner layer, although it has a reputation for quickly becoming foul-smelling.
 Nylon is durable.
-Silk is lightweight yet needs extra care and might easily come apart at the seams.
+Silk is lightweight yet needs extra care and might soon come apart at the seams.
 (There are now silks on the market that do not rely on the mass killing of production caterpillars.
 These include ahimsa silk, also known as peace silk and vegetarian silk, and tussah or wild silk.)

 The next layer should provide warmth.
 Wool clothing is traditionally chosen for the cold because it stays warm when wet.
 A sweater or synthetic fiber-insulated fleece (pile) jacket works well in wet weather and also dries quickly.
 Underarm “pit zips” allow ventilation if not the removal of entire sleeves.
 The outer layer should add warmth and keep you dry as well.
 A waterproof, breathable shell that is soft and light works well.
 Aim for something either with a zip-out liner or large enough to cover a sweater or fleece jacket.
-Check to ensure that the seams have been properly sealed.
+Check to ensure that the seams have been adequately sealed.

 Many well-designed packs are available.
 Choose one that feels comfortable when loaded allows easy access and can expand capacity when necessary.
-Carry a spare plastic buckle at least for the waistband (keep buckles engaged while not wearing the pack to protect them from being stepped on and possibly broken).
+Carry a spare plastic buckle at least for the waistband (keep fasteners engaged while not wearing the pack to protect them from being stepped on and possibly broken).
 Equipment and supplies that porters carry can be packed in sturdy, bright-colored (for recognizability) duffel bags, preferably ones that can be locked.

 Your route and preferred style dictate whether you need a tent.
 If you prefer to camp or desire privacy where there aren’t lodges, a tent is necessary.
 Generally, one large enough to sit up in and to house other people such as porters in an emergency is best.
 Weight, seasonality, and ease of setting up are factors to consider.
 A three-season tent with ventilation and rain fly over the openings is versatile enough for most trekkers.
 Make sure the seams are properly sealed.
 Check out setup instructions, and practice before you depart and do not forget a groundsheet to keep gear clean and dry and prevent dampness from being wicked up from the ground.